 For information on use of the Charles County Public Access channel, contact Station Manager Patricia Christofaro at 301-934-7702 or PChristofaro@csmd.edu.

-The 2013 avian Solomons Plein Air Festival will be an Open Air Painting Extravaganza, Sept.
-18-21, with proceeds to benefit a scholarship for CSM students through the CSM Foundation as well as community events through the Solomons Business Association.
+The Solomons Plein Air Festival is an Open Air Painting Extravaganza held annually with proceeds to benefit a scholarship for CSM students through the CSM Foundation as well as community events through the Solomons Business Association.
 For information about the event, see here.